FLOOD INFORMATION

 2023 Consumer Confidence Report: The Annual Water Quality Report is now available at www.ilrwa.org/CCR/Hampton.pdf To speak with someone about this report or to request a copy, call 309-755-7165.

 Yard waste pick up is available the first Monday in April and will continue every Monday through October unless there is a holiday and weather permitting!
 Check with Village Hall to find out if yard waste pickup will continue after October.
-You can purchase your yard waste stickers at Village Hall for $2.50, local businesses do keep a small supply on hand if you run out.
+You can purchase your yard waste stickers at Clerk’s Office, Heritage Center and Porter’s Shell for $2.50.

 Please note: each bag or bundle must be tagged with a sticker; ONLY craft bags are accepted; no cans or plastic bags!
 Brush must be bundled in 4' lengths with a maximum weight of a bundle or bag of 40 lbs.